panva/node-oidc-provider/docs/README.md

 #### deviceInfo

 Function used to extract details from the device authorization endpoint request.
-This is then available during the end-user confirm screen and is supposed to aid the user confirm that the particular authorization initiated by the user from a device in his possession
+This is then available during the end-user confirm screen and is supposed to aid the user confirm that the particular authorization initiated by the user from a device in their possession.

 _**default value**_: